 Other sexual contact, including intercourse, without force or threat of force.
 Subjecting an individual to lewd sexual gestures, sexual activity, or exposing private body parts in a lewd manner.
+(Law enforcement must be notified to investigate.)

-Simple Battery (PHA) Student (Physical Attack) - SESIR - Level II / 42 - An actual and intentional touching or striking of another person against their will, or the intentional causing of bodily harm to an individual
+Simple Battery (PHA) - SESIR - Level II / 42 - An actual and intentional touching or striking of another person against their will, or the intentional causing of bodily harm to an individual approval and/or following the established procedures for checking out of school.